 Yet I also wanted to incorporate some writing activities into our wildcrafting adventures.
 That's why I created our new Foraging and Wildcrafting Journals, Coloring Sheets, Copywork Pack, and Monthly Foraging Pack.
 They're available individually in our online shop or as part of our Foraging & Wildcrafting With Kids Bundle.

-When you’re wildcrafting with kids, get them involved in each step, from researching to gathering wild greens right through to the preparation and storage.
+When you're foraging and wildcrafting with kids, get them involved in each step, from researching to gathering wild greens right through to the preparation and storage.
 This hands-on learning gives them a chance to learn a valuable skill.
 And it can also give them great memories of fun family times spent together outdoors.